zenml-io/zenml-gitflow/README.md

 * **Reproducible Randomness**: All randomness is controlled and seeded to ensure reproducibility and caching of the pipeline runs.

-## 📦 Local workflow for development and experimentation

-This workflow is meant to be run on a local machine by someone who wants to make local code changes e.g. to build a better model or to use a different data source.
-Aside from training the model, the training pipeline also includes a set of Deepchecks steps that check the data integrity and evaluate the model.
-The results are gathered, analyzed and then a report with the results is generated and printed out.

-### 🏇 How to run
+## 🏇 How to run

-1. Clone the repository and create a development branch
+1. Clone the repository and checkout the `devweek-demo` branch

 ```
 git clone git@github.com:zenml-io/zenml-gitflow.git
-git checkout -b <your-branch-name>
+git checkout -b devweek-demo
 ```

 2. Install local requirements in a virtual environment